TVAfrica: As TVAfrica

 Quentin Green left e.tv where he had a job as sales and managing director and joined TVAfrica in April 2001.

-TVAfrica also faced competition from another syndicator, the African Broadcasting Network (ABN), domiciled in the United Kingdom, which tied in with state television channels in several countries.
+TVAfrica also faced competition from another syndicator, the African Broadcast Network (ABN), domiciled in the United Kingdom, which tied in with state television channels in several countries.

+Expansion

 2001 was a year of growth for TVAfrica.
 The network signed an agreement with Ethiopia Television's second channel to carry the whole schedule, as well as signing further agreements with SBC in the Seychelles and MBC in Mauritius (the country where its parent was registered) while an agreement with Eri-TV was on the cards.
 The company estimated that only 0.8% of the continent had subscription television services (46 million viewers), yet its coverage thanks to separate sporting agreements was higher.
 On 17 October 2001, Quentin Green, Chief Operating Officer of the network, sought for the creation of new terrestrial broadcasting partnerships, at the Broadcast World Africa in Johannesburg.
 Under this investment, TVAfrica sought to buy six to eight transmitters for satellite reception and giving coverage to 60 to 70% of a country's population.
 The network had projected that by 2007, advertising on sub-Saharan African TV would increase from US$160 million to US$410 million, adjusting to factors such as increased access to television sets and liberalisation of media.
+It also invested 55% into the Desert Entertainment Group, owners of Desert TV, Namibia's first private television station, which was due to launch in June.

 The channel secured the exclusive rights to the African Cup of Nations starting from its 2002 edition in a deal that was valid until 2008.
+In early 2002, it assisted in the financial rebound of Radio-Télévision Analamanga and started airing four hours of its French output per day.
+In April, it acquired CTV in Uganda and made STV the sole East African arm of the network.